Constantius III: Revolt of Constantine III

 In 411 Constantius was sent by Honorius to put down the revolt of Constantine III, who had declared himself emperor in Britain in 407.
 Constantius thereafter led his soldiers to Arles, the capital and residence of Constantine.
 Upon arriving, he defeated the army of Gerontius, a general who was rebelling against Constantine, before besieging the city.

 Constantine refused to surrender, hoping to last until the return of his general Edobichus, who was raising troops in northern Gaul.
 When Edobichus did return to Arles, he was swiftly defeated by Constantius.
 Constantine soon after lost much of the remainder of his forces, as his army which had been guarding the Rhine chose to support the usurper Jovinus instead, forcing Constantine to surrender.
-Despite Constantius' assurances that Constantine would be able to safely retire to a clerical office, Constantius had him imprisoned, and further had him beheaded during his return to Ravenna, in either August or September 411.
-Honorius' remaining rivals were soon defeated, with Gerontius committing suicide in Hispania, and Jovinus being defeated by Athaulf, king of the Visigoths.
+Despite Constantius's assurances that Constantine would be able to safely retire to a clerical office, Constantius had him imprisoned, and further had him beheaded during his return to Ravenna, in either August or September 411.
+Honorius's remaining rivals were soon defeated, with Gerontius committing suicide in Hispania, and Jovinus being defeated by Athaulf, king of the Visigoths.
 Despite this, Honorius was unable to regain control of Britain, nor was any Roman after him.

 The war against Heraclianus

 The appointment of Constantius as commander-in-chief led to a war in 412 with the rival general Heraclianus, governor of Africa who, like Constantius, had done good services for Emperor Honorius.
-Heraclianus revolted and stopped grain supplies to Italy.
-At the beginning of March 413, Heraclianus landed in Italy near Rome with an army.
-He engaged in a battle with Constantius' Roman army at Utriculum, but was defeated.
-After his defeat, Heraclianus fled.
+Having first revolted and stopped grain supplies to Italy, Heraclianus landed an invasion army near Rome at the beginning of March 413.
+Constantius defeated the rebels in a battle at Utriculum, and Heraclianus fled.
 He was later captured and murdered.

 Campaigns

 Constantius initiated a campaign against the Visigoths in northern Hispania in 416, blockading them in order to starve them and force their submission.
-Soon after, the Visigoth king, Wallia, surrendered to Rome, agreeing to return Galla Placidia (the half sister of Honorius, who had been captured by Alaric c.
-410, and been forced into marriage with Athaulf, who was by this time dead), and to wage war against the Vandals and other barbarians who the Romans were still in conflict with, in exchange for food supplies.
+Soon after, the Visigoth king, Wallia, surrendered to Rome; in exchange for food supplies, he agreed to return Galla Placidia (the half sister of Honorius, who had been captured by Alaric c.
+410, and been forced into marriage with Athaulf, who was by this time dead), and to wage war against the Vandals and other barbarians who the Romans were still in conflict with.

 This development enabled Constantius to put an end to the Bagaudae revolt in northwestern Gaul in 417.
 He then continued his campaign against various tribal groups and regained control of much of Hispania and Gaul by 420.